 For this reason, I’m going to share with you my 4-step process of finding and choosing awesome blog names.
 This shouldn’t take too long, allowing you to move onto more important things, like setting up your website!

-Before we get to the good stuff, we need to set out some ground rules & answer a few important questions.
+Before we get to the good stuff, we need to answer a few important questions.

 What is your blog niche?